-- You'll be prompted to choose between cancelling the subscription immediately, or at the end of the subscription.
+- You'll be prompted to choose between cancelling the subscription immediately, or at the end of the subscription if the subscription has no scheduled phases.
 Note that if you cancel a subscription immediately, and the associated plan supports refunds, your customer will be refunded the prorated amount for the period during which the subscription has not been used yet.
-The refund can either be processed to the source credit card, or alternatively reflected on the customer's balance.
+The refund can either be processed to the source credit card or alternatively reflected on the customer's balance.

 - Choose the desired option, and click OK.

 You can also cancel subscriptions using one of the following ways: